Will lower blood pressure reduce the risk of heart and kidney diseases or stroke? Yes, it could be

+AHA BLOG Researches may say that lower pressure can reduce the risk of heart disease and kidney diseases, and of course the stroke.
 Early results from the National Institutes of Health-funded study suggest that people with high blood pressure who get their top number back to normal live longer and are less likely to have a heart attack, stroke or heart failure.

 The preliminary findings should not immediately change how doctors treat high blood pressure, cautioned investigator Jackson T. Wright, M.D., Ph.D., director of the clinical hypertension program at Case Western Reserve University School of Medicine in Cleveland.
 But he expects the trial will have “a significant impact” on future guidelines.